 - Pour the remaining cheesecake batter in a slow and steady stream, covering all of the pink batter and truffles.

-- Wrap the bottom of the springform pan with heavy duty tin foil.
-I like to do two layers of tin foil to keep the water out of the cheesecake.
-Place the cheesecake into a slightly bigger pan and fill with an inch to two inches of hot water.
+- Wrap the outside of the springform pan with 2 layers of heavy-duty tin foil.
+Place the cheesecake into a slightly bigger pan and fill with 1 inch of water.

 - Place in the oven.
 Let the cheesecake bake for 1 hour 16 minutes - 1 hour 25 minutes until done.
-To make sure the cheesecake is done, give it a wiggle.
+To make sure the cheesecake is done, gently give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven.
-I kept mine in the oven for about 4-5 hours and then placed it in the fridge.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 - Just before serving, make and add the whipped cream to the cheesecake.